 For a detailed guide on passive indexing like Warren Buffett, see How to Build a Warren Buffett Portfolio.

 Lesson: Warren Buffett is the greatest investor of all-time.
-He recommends low cost indexing as the path to long term success.
+He recommends low cost indexing, instead of market timing, as the best path to long term success.

 For new investors getting started, trading should be a quest for knowledge, not about getting rich.

 While I have no regrets of investing thousands of hours into the markets over the past 14 years, I’ve had to accept the reality that my retirement portfolio would be further ahead had I understood these truths from the beginning: